 How Accurate Is The VO2 Max Reading on Smartphones and Fitness Trackers?

-The answer is, not very.
 While many of the popular fitness trackers and phone apps claim to use VO2 Max readings to measure daily progress towards fitness goals, they’re often inaccurate.

-Although as technology improves, they are getting much better.
+But as technology improves, they are getting much better.

-It’s also important to keep in mind that even when performed by athletes under lab conditions with accurate measurements being taken, these tests are never 100% precise either – because it’s all about approximations rather than exact science.
+It’s also important to keep in mind that even when performed by elite athletes under lab conditions with accurate measurements being taken, these tests are never 100% precise either – because it’s all about approximations rather than exact science.

 Does it matter that the readings aren’t 100% accurate?